01 of 10

 Cut Holes for the Vent Duct

-Microwaves can be vented through the back of the unit, with the duct running straight back and through the wall behind the unit, or they can be vented through the top of the unit, with the duct running up to the roof or a higher point on the wall.
+Determine whether the microwave will be vented through the back of the unit (with the duct running straight back and through the wall behind the unit) or through the top of the unit (with the duct running up through a cabinet to the roof).
 Use the template provided with the microwave to mark the hole for the vent duct on the wall or the bottom of the cabinet.

 To run the duct through a wall: Mark the wall, then cut out the drywall using a drywall saw.
 If you run into a stud behind the drywall, you'll have to move the vent to avoid it, or plan to add a little jog in the duct run.
 This is a load-bearing wall, and you can't cut out a stud unless you build a structural header over the opening (similar to a window frame).
 It's much easier to move the vent.
-Use a small drill bit to drill through the outside wall to mark the center of the hole before going outside to mark and cut the hole in the exterior side of the wall.
+Use a small drill bit to drill through the outside wall to mark the center of the hole.
+Then, go outside and mark and cut the hole in the exterior side of the wall.

 To run the duct up through a cabinet: To vent up through the cabinet and soffit, into the attic, and through the roof, use the template to mark the underside of the cabinet, then cut the hole.
 Cut additional holes as needed to complete the duct route to the attic and through the roof.Continue to 3 of 10 below.

 Install the ductwork and outdoor vent cap, as applicable.
 The duct should be rigid metal rectangular or round duct.
 Microwave vent openings often are rectangular, and you can transition to a round duct with an adapter fitting.
 You will connect the interior end of the duct to the microwave after installing the microwave unit.Continue to 4 of 10 below.